Is Alimony Taxable in Arizona? 5 Essential Facts You Need to Know

 Spousal support is intended to help the spouse that earns less move forward toward financial independence.
 Since the recent changes to the tax laws, both the paying spouse and receiving spouse need to be aware of how spousal support can impact their taxes.

-How Else Are Family Law Cases Affected by the New Internal Revenue Code?
+4. How Family Law Cases Are Affected by the New Internal Revenue Code

 Alimony cannot be used to offset capital gains tax, but the capital gains tax exclusion may apply to the home you shared.
 This will depend on the property settlement agreement that was established during the divorce.
 Division of property isn’t considered a taxable event, though it may have a tax basis that needs to be addressed.